clicalmani/tonka/docs/routing.md

 ## Advance Routing

-Tonka allows you to create your own route processor if you have some particular routes in your application that you want to handle in a specific way.
-To create a custom route processor, you need to define a class that implements the `Clicalmani\Routing\BuilderInterface` and extends the `Clicalmani\Routing\Builder` class.
+**Tonka** allows you to create your own route processor if you have some particular routes in your application that you want to handle in a specific way.
+To create a custom route processor, you need to define a class that implements the `BuilderInterface` and extends the `Builder` class.
 After then you add it into the list of route builders in `config/routing.php` file.

 Here's an example of a custom route processor: